Australian Academy of Science: History

-On 21 August 1919 the Australasian Research Council, based in Sydney, was established in order to represent Australia on the International Research Council.
+On 21 August 1919 the Australasian Research Council, based in Sydney, was established to represent Australia on the International Research Council.
 The council was formalised by the Australasian Association for the Advancement of Science (AAAS) and renamed the Australian National Research Council (ANRC) in July 1921.

 In 1951, following a scientific conference organised by the Australian National University, a new body, the Australian Academy of Science was proposed, after it was generally agreed that the ANRC "had failed to achieve the status that was required of a national body with such weighty responsibilities".
 The new academy was established in 1954, and, after it had assumed most of functions of the ANRC, the ANRC was dissolved in 1955, the final meeting taking place in Canberra on 16 August 1955.

 The academy was founded by a group of Australians, among them Australian Fellows of the Royal Society in London.
 The first president was Sir Mark Oliphant.